zlatnaspirala/visual-ts-game-engine/readme.md

  Networking is based on  webSocket full-duplex communication only.
 This is good cross for old fasion native programmers not for web server REST oriented skills.
 No `mix` in communication usage.
- You must be conform with classic socket connection methodology and your own idea about connections.
- -webRTC can be used for any proporsion.
+ You must be conform with classic socket connection methodology and your own idea about connections. webRTC can be used for many proporsion.

    Already implemented:
-   -video chat webRTC (SIP) chat and data communication.
-     -multiRTC2 for old version of brosers (UDP/TCP) -multiRTC3 for all modern browser's and hybryd implementation (android, ios etc.) (UDP/TCP)
+   - video chat webRTC (SIP) chat and data communication. based on multiRTC3 for all modern browser's and hybryd implementation (android, ios etc.) (UDP/TCP).
+Running on socket.
+   - Bonus connections options - Coordinator another brodcaster.
+     Parallel multiRTC connections.
+Coordinator is disabled by default but can be used in same way just like broadcaster.
-   -Simple facebook api script (addson).
+   - Simple facebook api script (addson).

  -Class 'Connector' (native webSocket) used for user session staff.
-  For main account session staff like login, register etc.
+   - For main account session staff like login, register etc.

 ### Client config ###